From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during December.

 3rd December, 1989

-The Cold War – a 40 year conflict between world superpowers the United States and the Soviet Union – came to an end.
+The Cold War – a 40-year conflict between the United States and the Soviet Union – came to an end.

 Put simply, the Cold War was a struggle between capitalism in the West and communism in the East.
-There was no actual physical fighting between the US and Soviet Union during the Cold War – rather, they antagonised eachother using propaganda and political maneuvering, and providing arms and economic aid for opposing nations during proxy wars.
+There was no actual physical fighting between the US and Soviet Union during the Cold War – rather, they antagonised each other using propaganda and political maneuvering, and provided arms and economic aid for opposing nations during proxy wars.

 5th December, 1905

-While work was being undertaken at Charing Cross Railway Station in London, a wrought iron tie rod snapped and caused a large section of the roof to collapse as well as a wall to fall onto the Avenue Theatre next door.
+While work was being undertaken at Charing Cross Railway Station in London, a wrought iron tie rod snapped and caused a large section of the roof to collapse and a wall to fall onto the Avenue Theatre next door.
 Six people lost their lives.

-The new station extended South Eastern Railway’s line from London Bridge over the River Thames, following the company’s realisation that many of its passengers needed to continue their journeys into the City and the West End.
+The new station extended South Eastern Railway’s line from London Bridge over the River Thames, following the realisation that many passengers needed to continue their journeys into the City and the West End.

 6th December, 1921